-For new power plant proposals, the ISO conducts several different power studies to ensure that a generator can connect to the power grid electrically without having a negative impact on reliability or violating safety standards.
+For new power plant proposals, the ISO conducts several studies to ensure that a generator can connect to the power grid electrically without having a negative impact on reliability or violating safety standards.
 The qualification review also assesses the project's feasibility (i.e., whether it realistically can be built and commercialized before the beginning of the relevant capability year).
 The ISO also must evaluate each new supply-side resource to ensure that it will be able to provide effective incremental capacity to the system.
-An overlapping interconnection impact analysis for each new supply-side resource can provide useful capacity and electric energy without negatively affecting the ability of other capacity resources to provide these services also.
+An overlapping impact analysis for each new supply-side resource assesses whether the resource can provide useful capacity and electric energy without negatively affecting the ability of other capacity resources to provide these services also.

 The first step to qualify a new capacity resource is for project sponsors to submit a new capacity show-ofinterest (SOI) form.
 The SOI form is a short application that requests a minimum amount of information (e.g., interconnection point, equipment configuration, megawatt capacity).
-By the deadline for qualifying new capacity, the sponsor also must submit a completed qualification package for the project.
+The next step is for the project sponsors to submit a completed qualification package for the project by the new capacity qualification deadline (approximately 8 months before the FCA).
 This package must include all the data required for the ISO to evaluate the interconnection of the project and its feasibility.
-Also at this time, new import-capacity resources must provide documentation indicating the interface from which the capacity will be imported, the source of the capacity (from an external generating resource or from an adjacent balancing authority area), and the import's summer and winter capability ratings.
+Also at this time, new importcapacity resources must provide documentation indicating the interface from which the capacity will be imported, the source of the capacity (from an external generating resource or from an adjacent balancing authority area), and the import's summer and winter capability ratings.